casper-network/docs-archive/theory/highway.rst

 Boundary of an era
 ~~~~~~~~~~~~~~~~~~

 **Era length** is just a parameter of the blockchain - expressed as a number of ticks.
-We expect reasonable era length might be 604800000, which is one week.
+We expect a reasonable era length might be 604800000, which is one week.

 A message :math:`m` belongs to an era deduced by knowing the era length and looking at :math:`m.round\_id`.